-Ripcord was the largest movement of troops out of an area c during the ten years of Vietnam.
-I believe the military term i contact.
+Ripcord was the largest movement of troops out of an area of operations, under continuous contact during the ten years of Vietnam.
+I believe the military term is retrograde, withdrawal under enemy contact.
 Confuses with the word retreat, doesn't it?
-The fa September, due the monsoon.